 HER2 is a part of the EGFR group of genes present in many cases of adenocarcinoma.
 HER2 has links to poorer survival rates among females with lung cancer.

 Researchers have found estrogen receptors on lung cancer cells from males and females.

 The same 2014 review on genes and hormones in lung cancer development suggested that estrogen encourages the growth of tumor cells.
 It has also demonstrated the cancer-suppressing effects of treatments that block estrogen.

 Long term exposure to estrogen may affect lung cancer risk.
 Factors that may affect estrogen levels include:

 Radiation therapy may be a recommended treatment for lung cancer, often alongside surgery if possible.

-However, research exploring the hormonal and genetic differences in lung cancer between the different genders has led to new therapies that may be more effective and appropriate in women than in men.
+However, research exploring hormonal and genetic aspects of lung cancer has led to new therapies that may be more effective in females than males.

 Also, medications that target specific proteins or receptors appear to be more effective at treating lung cancer in females who do not smoke.

 While the symptoms are similar, the rates of cancer and cancer-related death are different among males and females.
 More research is necessary to reduce the risk of the disease.